comet-ml/streamlit-jupyter-magic/README.md

 ## Limitations

 1. Currently doesn't work on colab, due to a couple of colab bugs
-2. Currently doesn't work with multiple notebooks open simultaneously
+2. Currently doesn't work in multiple notebooks that are open simultaneously